 How Can Institutions Cut Waste At Mealtimes?

-- Institutions like cafeterias grapple with wasted food – regardless of whether the food is pasta, meat, veggies.
-The students least likely to waste cafeteria food are those who frequent the cafeteria more often, and feel confident that they will enjoy their meals.
+- The people least likely to waste cafeteria food are those who frequent a cafeteria more often, and feel confident that they will enjoy their meals.

 - Pre-portioned food is aimed at reducing portion size, but may force people to take more than they want of certain items.

 Remember pre-COVID dining halls?
-They were where we convened with friends and caught up on the day’s events until we were eventually kicked out.
+They were where students convened with friends and caught up on the day’s events until they were eventually kicked out.
 Often, the food itself was an afterthought.
-At some time or another, most of us were guilty of scraping uneaten food in the trash.
+At some time or another, most of the students were guilty of scraping uneaten food into the trash.

-Food waste at home and in the store setting has been studied closely – and rightly so.
-As much as 40 percent of food in the United States is wasted.
+Food waste at home and in a store or restaurant setting has been studied closely – and rightly so.
+As much as 40 percent of the food in the United States is wasted.
 At a time when more than 10 percent of Americans are food-insecure, reducing food waste by just 15 percent annually could nourish as many as 25 million people.

-To explore institutional food waste – and how to prevent it – Rice Business professor Eleanor Putnam-Farr joined a team of researchers in a study of half a dozen different schools organized in partnership with the Menus of Change University Research Collaborative.
-In university cafeterias, they found, food waste is typically driven by portion size, how familiar diners are with their menu options, and (less surprisingly) how much they like – or don’t like – what they’re served.
+To explore such waste and how to prevent it, Rice Business Professor Eleanor Putnam-Farr joined a team of researchers – including Tiffany Wiriyaphanich, Jean-Xavir Guinard and Edward S. Sprang of the University of California, Davis, Ghislaine Amsler Challamel of Stanford University, Robert T. Valgenti of Lebanon Valley College, Danielle Sinclair of the University of California, Santa Barbara and Samantha Lubow of the University of California – in a study of half a dozen different schools organized in partnership with the Menus of Change University Research Collaborative.
+In university cafeterias, they found, food waste is typically driven by portion size, how familiar diners are with their menu options and, less surprisingly, how much they like or don’t like what they’re served.

-The team collected food waste information using photos – a novel approach taking advantage of the omnipresence of camera phones and improvements in mobile surveys.
-Students were instructed to take before-and-after photos of their cafeteria meal plates, all of which measured between 9 to 10 inches.
-They were also asked to answer questions about how they chose the items on their plate, and then rated their satisfaction with the food and why they had chosen not to eat certain items.
-These photos were then coded with the help of the research support team from Rice Business.
+The team collected food waste information using photos – a novel approach that took advantage of the omnipresence of camera phones and improvements in mobile surveys.
+Students were instructed to take before and after photos of their cafeteria meal plates, all of which measured between 9 to 10 inches.
+They were also asked to answer questions about how they chose the items on their plates, and then rate their satisfaction with the food and tell why they had chosen not to eat certain items.
+These photos were then coded with the help of a research support team from Rice Business.

-To see the types of foods most likely to be snapped up or spurned, researchers divided diners’ food options under investigation into five categories: prepared/mixed including sandwiches, animal protein, grains and starches, fruits and veggies, and plant protein such as tofu, meat substitutes or legumes.
+To see the types of food most likely to be snapped up or spurned, researchers divided diners’ food options under investigation into five categories: prepared/mixed including sandwiches, animal protein, grains and starches, fruits and veggies and plant protein such as tofu, meat substitutes or legumes.

-These categories, they found, actually had little bearing on the amount of wasted food: tofu, sandwiches and canned peaches all had fans and detractors.
-Instead, the main factors in wasting or not wasting were confidence in the dish and individual perceptions of taste value.
-The least wasteful diners were those who were more satisfied with their meals, most confident that they would enjoy the meal ahead of them, and dined in the institutional environment most often, compared to their peers.
+These categories, they found, had little bearing on the amount of wasted food: tofu, sandwiches and canned peaches all had their fans and detractors.
+Instead, the main factors in wasting or not wasting were confidence in a dish and individual perceptions of taste value.
+The least wasteful diners were those who were more satisfied with their meals, most confident that they would enjoy the meal ahead of them and dined in an institutional environment more often, compared to their peers.

-Those who wasted the most, in contrast, went to the cafeteria less often, were less satisfied with the meals they ate there, and were less confident they would enjoy the food once they sat down to eat.
+In contrast, those who wasted the most went to the cafeteria less often, were less satisfied with the meals they ate there and were less confident they would enjoy the food once they sat down to eat.

-They should also consider tweaking portion size while upping taste value, smell and appearance.
-Granted, managers will never be able to control individual taste buds: like home-cooking, a cafeteria specialty that tastes and smells scrumptious to one person might make her tablemate push her meal listlessly around with a fork.
+A further suggestion is considering tweaking portion size while upping taste value, smell and appearance.
+Granted, cafeteria managers will never be able to control individual taste buds: like with home-cooking, a cafeteria specialty that tastes and smells scrumptious to one person might make her tablemate push her meal listlessly around with a fork.
 In life and business, we must focus on what we can control.
 In the cafeteria, even a small serving of good management can go far.

 Eleanor Putnam-Farr is an assistant professor of marketing at the Jones Graduate School of Business at Rice University.